 In both forms the replacement string is rescanned for more defined identifiers.
-In both forms a long definition may be continued on another line by writing '\' at the end of the line to be continued.
+In both forms a long definition may be continued on another line by writing $\$ at the end of the line to be continued.

-This facility is most valuable for definition of 'manifest constants', as in define TABSIZE 100 int table[TABSIZE];
+This facility is most valuable for definition of "manifest constants," as in int table[TABSIZE];